GavinOLearyGH/WikiTokSurvivalLibrary/README.md

 3. **User Interface**: The app has a TikTok-style interface where users can swipe through articles, read them, and discover new survival topics.
 4. **Educational & Engaging**: The articles are pulled from Wikipedia, ensuring that the information is reliable and informative.

+## Tech Stack
+React 18
+TypeScript
+Tailwind CSS
+Vite

+##Development
+Run the commands below in the /frontend folder.

+1. Install dependencies:
+bun install
+2. Run development server:
+bun run dev
+No backend required!

+##Contributing
+Fork the repository
+Create a new branch
+Make your changes and commit them

+##License
+This project is licensed under the MIT License.
+See the LICENSE file for details.